-Since a high number of your patients will be using this technology the office will not be as crowded as before.
+Since a high number of your patients will be using this technology, the office will not be as crowded as before.
+Especially in cities with longer travel distances like New York, this would even benefit the patients as well.
 This helps reduce the workload for your internal staff and the stress that comes along with it.
 That means you’ll have happier employees who can focus and be more productive.

 10. Cost Efficiency

 Telemedicine services offer cost efficiency thanks to its ability to help you scale patients while saving time.
 A Red Quill consulting survey revealed that telemedicine services offerings saving potentials of $100 per patient visit with virtual office visiting ranging between $40 to $50 per visit.